 From mountains and waterfalls to tiny villages and bamboo forests, the picturesque Kiso Valley shows off the natural beauty of Japan.
 If you visit around mid-April, the valley is likely to be filled with cherry blossom trees of all different varieties and colours.
-There's also plenty of wildlife too with birds, monkeys and even wild bears - although sightings are rare.
+In autumn, you'll enjoy a stunning display of yellows, oranges, reds and burgundy.
+There's also plenty of wildlife too with birds, monkeys and even wild bears although sightings are rare.

-There are times on the Nakasendo Way that you will be walking alongside a sealed road or on a sealed road.
+There are times on the Nakasendo Wa that you will be walking alongside a sealed road or on a sealed road.
 Other times you will be walking in the forest on a single track for walkers that can be wet or uneven underfoot.